 Another important element in the composition of Death By Hanging concerns the use of the narrating voice (Nagisa Oshima).
 While one can argue that this voice, a voice dryly describing the exterior and the interior of the execution house as well as the procedure of the convicted final moments, deceptively introduces the narrative as a documentary, this voice also gives the unfolding of Death By Hanging its minimal spatial frame, a frame of spatial reality that encases the theatricality present in the staging of R’s narrative.
 While the narrating voice quickly disappears in order to focus on the speech interaction between those present in the narrative space of the execution house, this voice returns one more time to vocalize the final sentence of the narrative (Narra-note 9).
 While this surprising return corroborates the framing quality of the narrating voice as such, it also ends up being Oshima’s most direct narrative device – the vocalisation positions the spectator as an accomplice to murder- to force the spectator to change his opinion.

 Death By Hanging is an extraordinary narrative.
 By blending satirical theatricality and absurdity masterfully together, Oshima has succeeded in crafting a powerful experimental canvas where he is able to expose the perverse dimension that marks the law of capital punishment and to highlight the radical impact the imperialistic Japanese Other has on the Korean subject.
 Oshima’s Death By Hanging might very well be the most effective political statement ever made in Japanese filmic history.
-It’s a true classic of political driven cinema that has, maybe contrary to one’s expectations, remained as relevant as it was in the past.
+It’s a true classic of political driven cinema that, perhaps contrary to one’s expectations, remains as relevant today as it was in the past.

 Narra-note 1: It is important to note that the tempo of the narrating voice becomes faster as the act of hanging comes nearer.
 This change in tempo is, in our view, the first subtle indication that Death By Hanging leaves the distant and ‘objective’ style of documenting a given reality for a more militant approach to the theme of capital punishment.